Whomrx666/Osint-fb/README.md

 ![Osint-fb preview](Osint-fb.jpg)

 ## introduction
-Osint-fb is a tool for searching for information gathering on FB with various available methods.
+Osint-fb is a tool for searching for information gathering on Facebook with various available methods.

 ## Instalations
 ```